A parent’s worst nightmare.

 Gregg unexpectedly got released on Saturday afternoon and I was so happy he could come and spend the night in his own bed with his family.
 Gregg stopped at the outlet mall on his way home and got on a video call with Jeb and, together, they picked him out a new pair of Chuck Taylor high tops.
 He arrived home and unpacked the car.
 Jeb laced up his new shoes and announced he was going for a walk to break them in.
 He hugged his dad and whispered a quick, “I love you,” in his ear.
 Then he hugged me.
 We said our “I-love-yous” —as we always do— and I added a redundant, “Be careful.”
 Jeb was always careful but mommas always emphasize caution.

 I playfully slapped my son’s rock hard abs.
 My little boy was now a few inches taller than me with thick, sinewy arms and a man’s chest.
 He was still my little boy but the baby fat had all melted away and I could see this man-boy embracing his adulthood in the years ahead.
-His boyhood had departed and departing is always bitter sweet.

 At a little after 8:30 that night, Gregg and I admitted to each other that the stress of the move and the ongoing remodeling had exhausted us.
 We wanted to go to bed and get some restorative rest.
 Gregg got in his pajamas and I called Jeb who informed us that he was at the Walmart, less than two miles away, and that we didn’t need to come pick him up.
 It was still light out.
 He was close.
 He would arrive home in thirty minutes or so.
-We had no idea it was Prom night.

 Gregg and I chatted until 9:20 and Jeb still had not arrived.
 Then I called his phone and a stranger’s voice, a grown man, answered.
 “Whose phone are you calling?”